Defective Cribs and Baby Beds

 A number of recalls initiated in recent years underscore the danger.
 Some examples include:

-- Simplicity full-size cribs, both fixed-side and drop-side, were recalled in April 2010 due to risk of serious injury or death attributed to entrapment, strangulation, suffocation and fall hazards among infants and toddlers.
+- Simplicity full-size cribs, both fixed-side and drop-side, were recalled due to risk of serious injury or death attributed to entrapment, strangulation, suffocation and fall hazards among infants and toddlers.

-- In 2010, all Generation 2 Worldwide and ChildESIGNS full and portable drop-side cribs were recalled for risk of strangulation and suffocation.
+- All Generation 2 Worldwide and ChildESIGNS full and portable drop-side cribs were recalled for risk of strangulation and suffocation.

-- In 2012, federal regulators filed a lawsuit against the now-defunct Baby Matters, makers of the Nap Nanny infant recliners, in which at least 5 children died and 70 children were seriously injured, due to infants
+- Federal regulators filed a lawsuit against the now-defunct Baby Matters, makers of the Nap Nanny infant recliners, in which at least 5 children died and 70 children were seriously injured, due to infants

 These are just a few examples.
 Play yards, swings, bassinets and other infant sleep set-ups have the potential to cause serious injury and death if defectively designed or manufactured improperly.

-The Consumer Product Safety Commission reported an estimated 75,000 children under 5 were treated in hospital emergency rooms in 2013 for injuries associated with nursery products.
+The Consumer Product Safety Commission reported an estimated 75,000 children under 5 were treated in hospital emergency rooms for injuries associated with nursery products each year.
 Associated with 66 percent of all injuries were cribs and mattresses, infant carriers, strollers and high chairs.

 The No. 1 cause of injury was falls, and the most frequently injured body part was the head, followed by the face, internal organ injuries, bruises and cuts.